danryan/fynd/README.md

 # Fynd

-I found GNU find to be slow, so I made it slower.
+I found GNU find to be slow, so I made it slower by rewriting it in Ruby.

 ## Is it any good?